-The 58th annual Heard Museum Guild Indian Fair & Market was held
+The 59th annual Heard Museum Guild Indian Fair & Market is

 NOTE: Please note that discounts for general admission, including the Canadian Traveller magazine discount, the Visit Scottsdale “Warm Weather” promotion and Culture Passes are not accepted for Fair entry.
 We apologize for any inconvenience.

 Parking on site is not available.
 Please view our parking map for available parking in the surrounding area.
 Or take the light rail, which stops in front of the museum!

 Heard Museum members can enter the Fair early, at 8:30 a.m. on Saturday!
 Members get a special rate on tickets until Feb.
 3. Certain membership levels receive complimentary tickets.
 Visit the Tickets page for more information.

 Not a member?
 Call 602.251.0261 or visit heard.org/support/membership to become a member today.

 The Heard Museum Shop invites a select group of American Indian artists and dealers into the shop for the fair.
 This year the shop has a wonderful group of artists and dealers.
 They will be in the shop during the entire fair selling their art and talking with visitors.

 Rosemary Lonewolf (Santa Clara Pueblo) and Tony Jojola (Isleta Pueblo)

 Jennifer Curtis and Ray Skeets (Navajo)

 Books & More will host a variety of authors for the fair as well: